Amiriel01/Admin-Dashboard/README.md

 **Obective**

-I am creating an admin dashboard using HTML and CSS.
+I created an admin dashboard using HTML and CSS.

 ***Completed Dashboard Image***